27° 02.44' N., 16° 24.26' E.

 'Hydrogen isotopic composition of CI- and CM-like clasts from meteorite

 In an attempt to identify possible common ejection events among the ureilites, Beard and Swindle (2017) conducted a comparative study of 39 different samples utilizing three parameters: CRE age, Fo content in olivine (Mg#), and Δ17O value.
 They resolved ten potential clusters, several of which show concordance in their CRE age and Mg# but not in Δ17O value (heterogeneous), and three that are concordant in all three parameters (homogeneous).
 One of the homogeneous clusters reflects an ejection event that occurred 20.1 (±1.2) m.y. ago and comprises DaG 084, DaG 319, Goalpara, and Haverö; however, the Δ17O values for DaG 084 and DaG 319 have not yet been determined.
 The CRE age of this cluster is consistent with the average of all CRE age results obtained to date of 19.7 (±2.8) m.y.
 (Riebe et al., 2017).

-Current theories of ureilite formation are presented on the Kenna page.
+Current theories of ureilite formation are presented on the Kenna and Almahata Sitta pages.
 The photo above shows the cut face of this 15.6 g DaG 084 specimen.
-The photo below shows the outer surface where remnant crust has been blackened by desert varnish, and light-colored desert soil still adheres to the part of the stone that lay beneath the surface.
+The photo below shows the outer surface where remnant fusion crust has been affected by desert varnish, while light-colored desert soil still adheres to the part of the stone that laid beneath the surface.